Squash Carbonara with Bacon and Thyme

 Egg-less, cream-less Carbonara

-This winter squash carbonara with bacon and thyme recipe is a healthier alternative to the original, that will become you’re favorite comfort food.
+This winter squash carbonara with plant-based bacon and thyme recipe is a healthier alternative to the original, that will become your favorite comfort food.
 Carbonara is named for its rich and creamy sauce over pasta, but this one doesn’t use a drop of cream or a single egg.
 The roasting of the squash lends a sweet well rounded flavor to the pasta.

 I am using a butternut squash, however a kabocha or delicata squash would work just as well.
 The squash puree can add a decadence to risotto, soups or simply serve it as a side dish with meat.